 Applications are accepted at the Checkout Desk until 30 minutes before closing time.
 Please visit the lobby to fill out an application or download and print ahead of your visit.

 No current ID, or you’ve not yet updated your address?
 No problem!
 We can issue you a library card or renew your regular card as an E-Card temporarily until you bring in your ID.
 Your E-Card gives you access to library computers and all of our digital library resources available anywhere any time, including downloadable books and audiobooks.
-The only thing you cannot do with an E-Card is check out materials.
+There are only a few things you cannot do with an E-Card; you cannot check out materials, nor reserve rooms!
+So get yourself a full service card soon, and use all the features of the library!

 When you have a valid ID, just return to the Checkout Desk and we can convert your E-Card to a full service library card.
 You can also apply for an E-Card online if you live in a Genesee County zip code.